looorent/jflu/README.md

 ### Instanciating EventConsumers differently

-If you want to create your `EventConsumer`s differently, you can override a method of `be.looorent.jflu.subscriber.SubscriptionScanner` that uses reflection by default: `protected Optional<EventConsumer> createSubscriber(Class<? extends EventConsumer> type)`
+If you want to create your `EventConsumer`s differently, you can override a method of `be.looorent.jflu.subscriber.reflection.SubscriptionScanner` that uses reflection by default: `protected Optional<EventConsumer> createSubscriber(Class<? extends EventConsumer> type)`

 For example, if you use Guice to handle dependency injection, you can use a different implementation of `SubscriptionScanner`: